“What side effects should I be watching for?”

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-These disclosure requirements are not the same for vitamins and supplements.
+But, these disclosure requirements are not the same for vitamins and supplements.
 For these, the FDA requires that they are generally safe and that the labels are not “misleading.”
-Proof of benefit and disclosure of risk is not required from the manufacturer.
+But proof of benefit and disclosure of risk is not required from the manufacturer.

-Lack of knowledge about the risks of these substances can lead to potential and unforeseen problems.
+Lack of knowledge about the risks of supplements can sometimes lead to potential and unforeseen problems.

-For example, vitamins are generally considered safe by the general public and used by a large percentage of the population.
-In one survey, half of 50- to 64-year-olds took vitamins, which rises to 68 percent in those 65 and older.
-Though vitamin C and vitamin B12 are considered safe in any amount, excessive amounts of certain vitamins are associated with harm.
+Vitamins are generally considered safe by the general public and used by a large percentage of the population.
+In one survey, half of the people age 50 to 64 took vitamins, which rose to 68% in those 65 and older.
+Though vitamin C and vitamin B12 are generally considered safe in any amount, excessive amounts of certain vitamins are associated with harm.

-Though it is relatively easy to look at a single supplement to see how much of a vitamin you’re taking, this becomes more difficult to track when one is taking multiple vitamin supplements, particularly when the supplements contain multiple components.
+Though it’s relatively easy to look at a single supplement to see how much of a vitamin you’re taking, this becomes more difficult to track when you’re taking multiple supplements – particularly when the products contain multiple components or proprietary blends.

-For herbal supplements, it’s worthwhile to know how they could potentially interact with other supplements and, more importantly, with any prescribed medicine.
+For herbal supplements, it’s worthwhile to know how they could potentially interact with other supplements and, more importantly, with prescription medication.

-For example, extracts of garlic, ginger or ginkgo could potentially interact with blood thinners to increase the risk of bleeding.
-St. John’s Wort is commonly taken for depression, but it may interact with other antidepressants being taken at the same time and lead to a severe drug interaction call serotonin syndrome.
+“Garlic, ginger or ginkgo extracts could potentially interact with blood thinners and increase the risk of bleeding,” says Dr. Factora.
+“And St. John’s Wort is commonly taken for depression, but it can interact with other antidepressants being taken at the same time.”

-Herbal extracts and supplements often are metabolized in the liver, and some may have a direct impact on the metabolizing of prescribed medications.
+Herbal extracts and supplements are often metabolized in the liver and some may have a direct impact on the metabolizing of prescription medications.

-Extracts and supplements may cause prescription medicines to either last longer than they’re intended to or even reduce the amount of time they’re effective.
+Extracts and supplements can even cause medicines to last longer than they’re intended to or can reduce the amount of time they’re effective.